 On top of that, there’s a system operator, the utility.
 “Instead of being centralized with a system operator trying to control a hundred million things at the same time, it’s all done level by level, where the complexities of one level don’t transpire to the complexities of the level above or below,” Morocz said.
 In Heila-powered microgrids, every asset is equipped with a Heila IQ optimizer, which forms a distributed intelligent network with the other Heila IQs and can talk to any controller.
 It’s part of a decentralized optimization strategy for energy assets.
 Since it can monitor all parts of the system, it can avoid disruptions in the system and kick in or dial back assets to maintain a constant flow of energy.
 Such equipment provides nimble and modular solutions as the power grid swings between various sources of energy.

-Wind turbines, for example, are large like airplane propeller blades, and sending crews on inspection missions can be nerve-wracking.
+Wind turbines are large like airplane propeller blades, and sending crews on inspection missions can be nerve-wracking.

 Drones are useful monitoring tools, especially in precarious conditions where employing humans can be dangerous and expensive.
 Wind turbines, for example, are large like airplane propeller blades, and sending crews on inspection missions can be nerve-wracking; to install solar panels en masse, potentially large swaths of land need to be surveyed.
 Instead of subjecting human employees to this type of challenge and risk, drones can be used to inspect wind turbines and solar panels to ensure optimal performance and to monitor for damaged assets.
 The software packaged on these drones helps gather and analyze data from DERs so strategic decisions can be made about their use.